Purchase Everything You Need For This Project

 Set out a tarp or large piece of cardboard to keep all tools and containers on when you are not using them.
 Have a pail of soap and water, rags and mineral spirits ready in case there is a spill.
 If a spill happens, use rags to soak it up, cleaning immediately with soap and water.
 If it is dried, use a razor/scraper to remove.
 Use mineral spirits to weaken the material and remove with a wire brush or grinder.

 Avoid contact with solvents and solvent based cleaners, adhesives, and paints.

 Make sure surfaces are properly scuffed, cleaned, and dried.
 Gather all materials needed for your project.

 Corners, joints, drains, around protrusions: Use Seam Tape or Geo-Textile applied via the 3-course-method to reinforce these area’s prone to movement and leakage.
 3-Course Method: Apply a thick 6’’ wide coat and embed 4’’ wide Geo-Textile reinforcement fabric followed by a second coat (known as the 3 Course Method).
-For all gaps/cracks greater than 3mm (1/8’’) fill with a high quality wood filler, concrete patch material or expansion joint caulking prior to 3 Course Method.
+For all gaps/cracks greater than 3mm (1/8’’) fill with a high quality wood filler, concrete patch material or Liquid Rubber Sealant & Adhesive prior to 3 Course Method.
 Ensure the surface is smooth and flush.